Business Asset Records Needed to Prepare Tax Returns

 - Description of the asset: Photographs can tweak your memory later.

-- The date the asset was placed into service at your business.
+- The date the asset was placed into service in your business.

 - The percentage of use for business purposes versus personal use.